zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 If this completed successfully, you can go to Step 5 to remake your WAD file and try it in game.

-## 3. Optional: Fix bad DDS pixel format
+## 3. Optional: Fix Bad DDS Pixel Format
 > There are two requirements for a DDS file to correctly convert to a league TEX file.
 It must be in a DXT1, DXT5, or uncompressed BGRA8 format and it's X and Y dimensions must both be multiples of 4.
 {.is-info}